Marcelo H. del Pilar: Anti-friar activities in the Philippines (1880–1888)

 Fr.
 José Rodríguez, an Augustinian parish priest, authored a pamphlet entitled ¡Caiñgat Cayó!: Sa mañga masasamang libro,t, casulatan (Beware!: of bad books and writings, 1888).
 The friar warned the Filipinos that in reading Rizal's Noli Me Tángere (Touch Me Not) they commit "mortal sin".
 On August 3 of the same year, del Pilar wrote Caiigat Cayó (Be as Slippery as an Eel) under the pen name Dolores Manapat.
 It was a reply to Fr.
-Rodríguez's ¡Caiñgat Cayó!...
+Rodríguez's ¡Caiñgat Cayó!.

 Valeriano Weyler succeeded Moltó as the Governor-General of the Philippines.
 Known as The Butcher, Weyler ordered the arrest and deportation of the participants of the anti-friar demonstration.
 Even Spanish officials were not spared.
 A few days after Weyler's arrival, Manuel Gómez Florio, the Spanish governor of Bulacan, was removed from his position.
 An arrest warrant was issued against del Pilar, accusing him of being a filibustero and heretic.
-Upon the advice of his friends and relatives, del Pilar left Manila for Spain on October 28, 1888.The night before he left the country, del Pilar stayed at the house of his fellow Bulaqueño, Pedro Serrano y Lactao.
-Together with Rafael Enriquez, they wrote the Dasalan at Tocsohan (Prayers and Mockeries), a mock-prayer book satirizing the Spanish friars..
-They also wrote the Pasióng Dapat Ipag-alab nang Puso nang Tauong Babasa sa Calupitán nang Fraile (The Passion that Should Inflame the Hearts of Those Who Read About the Cruelty of the Friars)..
+Upon the advice of his friends and relatives, del Pilar left Manila for Spain on October 28, 1888.
+The night before he left the country, del Pilar stayed at the house of his fellow Bulaqueño, Pedro Serrano y Lactao.
+Together with Rafael Enriquez, they wrote the Dasalan at Tocsohan (Prayers and Mockeries), a mock-prayer book satirizing the Spanish friars.
+They also wrote the Pasióng Dapat Ipag-alab nang Puso nang Tauong Babasa sa Calupitán nang Fraile (The Passion that Should Inflame the Hearts of Those Who Read About the Cruelty of the Friars).
 Gregorio del Pilar, del Pilar's nephew, helped distribute these pamphlets in the churches.
 There was one incident in Malolos, where Gregorio stole copies of Fr.
 José Rodríguez's Cuestiones de Sumo Interes (Questions of Supreme Interest) from Fr.
 Felipe García, who had a habit of distributing counter-revolutionary materials after mass.
 These books were set to be distributed after the mass.
 Gregorio removed the book covers of Cuestiones de Sumo Interes and pasted Marcelo's pamphlets inside before distributing them after.

 Shortly before his departure, del Pilar formed the Caja de Jesús, María y José.
-Its objective was to continue propaganda and provide education to indigent children.Filipinos in History: Volume II, National Historical Institute, 1990, p.
-100 He managed it with the help of compatriots Mariano Ponce, Gregorio Santillán, Mariano Crisóstomo, Pedro Serrano y Lactao, José Gatmaitán, Briccio Pantas, Teodoro Sandiko, Apolinario Mabini, Numeriano Adriano, Doroteo Cortés, Ambrosio Rianzares Bautista, Domingo Franco, Mamerto Natividad, Mariano Alejandrino, Marcelino Santos, Modesto Español, Juan Zulueta, Graciano Bautista, Pedro Dandan, and Fr.
-Rafael Canlapán (the coadjutor of Malolos from 1885 to 1893)..
+Its objective was to continue propaganda and provide education to indigent children.
+He managed it with the help of compatriots Mariano Ponce, Gregorio Santillán, Mariano Crisóstomo, Pedro Serrano y Lactao, José Gatmaitán, Briccio Pantas, Teodoro Sandiko, Apolinario Mabini, Numeriano Adriano, Doroteo Cortés, Ambrosio Rianzares Bautista, Domingo Franco, Mamerto Natividad, Mariano Alejandrino, Marcelino Santos, Modesto Español, Juan Zulueta, Graciano Bautista, Pedro Dandan, and Fr.
+Rafael Canlapán (the coadjutor of Malolos from 1885 to 1893).
 Caja de Jesús, María y José was later discontinued and replaced by Comité de Propaganda (Committee of Propaganda) in Manila.